RandyModglin/obsidianDigitalGarden/src/site/notes/Misc/Glossaries/Conditions Glossary.md

 #### Spasms:
 When the creature goes to attack it does so with a -2 to hit.
 If the creature fails by 5 or more they attack a random surrounding square instead.

+#### Stunned:
+The creature drops everything held, can’t take actions, takes a –2 penalty to AC, and loses its Dexterity bonus to AC (if any).

 #### Suffocating:
 The creature takes 10x Unmitigated Untyped damage (x being how many rounds the creatures been suffocating).